 COM2440 Writing for the Media (3)

-This course covers the mechanics of effective writing for various media: identifying the story, collecting data, writing under deadline, and journalistic ethics and applications to media as they meld onto the Internet.
-This course is especially suitable for those interested in careers in public relations or marketing.
+This course covers the mechanics of effective writing for various media, including broadcast, public relations, and marketing as well as traditional media, as they meld onto the Internet.
 Fulfills Core Curriculum Upper-Division Writing requirement.

-COM2448 Video Production (3)
+COM2445 Social Media (3)